|

 results presented here and identify geometric improvements that you think might

+improve the operational performance of this weaving section.
 The operation of Weave C is even worse, with forecasts of

 level of service F for the AM peak and level of service E for the PM peak.
 With the high density and the